StephenMcConnel/Geckofx60/README.txt

 Geckofx is licensed under the Mozilla Public License Version.

 == Changelog ==

+== v60.0-0.48 ==
+1. Linux fix - emit missing mousemove events.
+In newer version of Gtk/Gdk event compression is on by default.
+This was causing, even the last, mousemove event to be dropped when using multiple GeckoWebbrowser instances.

 == v60.0-0.47 ==
 1. Support string sequences when calling webidl interfaces.
 2. Add MozSetFileNameArray support, which uses this.